 The study of concurrency is often conducted with the aid of process calculi.
-Undoubtedly CCS [9], a calculus for synchronous communication, remains a standard representative.
+Undoubtedly CCS [8], a calculus for synchronous communication, remains as a standard representative.
 In fact, many foundational ideas in the theory of concurrency have grown out of this calculus.

-Nevertheless, there are several variants of CCS in the literature.
+Nevertheless, there are several variants of CCS, or CCS-like calculi, in the literature.
 This is reasonable as a variant may simplify the presentation of the calculus or be tailored to specific applications.
 Given two variants, a legitimate question is whether they are equally expressive.
-To answer this question one has to agree on what it means for one calculus to be as expressive as the other.
-A natural way of doing this in CCS is by comparing w.r.t. some standard process equivalence such as (weak) bisimilarity: If for every process P in one calculus there is a process Q in the other calculus such that Q is (weakly) bisimilar to
+To answer this question one has to agree on what it means for one variant to be as expressive as the other.
+A natural way of doing this in CCS is by comparing w.r.t. some standard process equivalence such as (weak) bisimilarity: If for every process P in one variant there is a Q in the other variant such that Q is (weakly) bisimilar to P then we say that the latter variant is at least as expressive as the former.
+Another legitimate question, given a variant, is whether some fundamental property such as divergence (i.e., the existence of divergent computations) becomes simpler or harder to analyze.